-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject

-- Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale

 We offer additional coverage of some prescription drugs not normally covered in a Medicare prescription drug plan (enhanced drug coverage).
-They are noted in your formulary with an "ED" (excluded drug).
+These drugs are noted with "ED," for "Excluded Drug" on our Drug List and any limitations are indicated there as well.

 - Drugs when used to promote fertility.
-You pay 50% coinsurance for infertility drugs. - Some drugs used for the relief of cough or cold symptoms.
+You pay 50% for infertility drugs. - Some drugs used for the relief of cough or cold symptoms.
 These types of drugs follow our Part D drug tiers.
 This means, they will fall into tier 1, 2, 3, 4 or 5 and you pay accordingly.

 The amount you pay when you fill a prescription for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
-(The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this booklet).
+(The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this booklet.)

-If you receive "Extra Help" paying for your drugs, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
+In addition, if you are receiving "Extra Help" from Medicare to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+(Please refer to the plan's Drug List or call Customer Service for more information.
+Phone numbers for Customer Service are printed on the back cover of this booklet.)
+However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-SECTION 8 Show your plan membership card when you fill a prescription

-Section 8.1 Show your membership card
+SECTION 8 Show your plan membership card when you fill a prescription Section 8.1 Show your membership card